faizaasif123/ACT-AI-PROJECT/README.md

-# Seally — Verified Handmade Shops
+# Seally: Verified Small Bussiness Website

 A single-file, front-end-only web app that acts as a directory of "verified" handmade/small businesses.
 It's built as one self-contained `index.html` with inline CSS and vanilla JavaScript (no build step, no backend, no framework).